lvgl/lvgl/docs/overview/color.rst

 mixing colors, etc.

 The type :cpp:type:`lv_color_t` is used to store a color in RGB888 format.
-This type and format is used in almost all APIs regardless to :cpp:expr`LV_COLOR_DEPTH`.
+This type and format is used in almost all APIs regardless to :cpp:expr:`LV_COLOR_DEPTH`.

 Creating colors
 ***************